rgwilton/iana-yang-guidance/draft-verdt-iana-yang-guidance.md

 # Acknowledgments
 {:numbered="false"}

-The creation of this document was due to initial questions from IANA team members Amanda Baber and Sabrina Tanamal, followed by a productive in-person discussion at IETF 124 between members of the YANG versioning design team, IANA team, NETMOD working group chairs, and the OPS Area Director.
+The creation of this document was motivated by questions from IANA team members Amanda Baber and Sabrina Tanamal regarding the correct handling of YANG module versioning.
+This was followed by a productive in-person discussion at IETF 124 between members of the YANG versioning design team, the IANA team, NETMOD working group chairs, RFC Editor representatives, and the OPS Area Director.

 Participants in that meeting included: Amanda Baber, Jason Sterne, Joe Clarke, Kent Watsen, Lou Berger, Mahesh Jethanandani, Per Andersson, Reshad Rahman, Rob Wilton, and Sabrina Tanamal.

-Special thanks to Joe Clarke for his presentation on YANG versioning tooling at IETF 124, which informed the tooling guidance in this document.
+Special thanks to Joe Clarke for his presentation on YANG versioning tooling at IETF 124, which informed the tooling guidance in {{appendix-tooling}}.

+The authors thank the RFC Editor and IANA teams for their collaboration in refining the operational procedures described in this document.

-The authors also thank the NETMOD working group for their extensive work on YANG versioning specifications that form the foundation of this guidance.
+The authors also thank the NETMOD working group for their extensive work on YANG versioning specifications that form the foundation of this guidance, including the module versioning framework, semantic versioning, and associated tooling.

-The initial substantive revision of this document used to Claude Sonnet 4.5 to create the initial prose and examples, which have been subsequently reviewed by the YANG Versioning team.
+The initial substantive revision of this document used Claude Sonnet 4.5 to create prose and examples, which have been subsequently reviewed and refined by the YANG Versioning design team and the NETMOD working group.